 As a result, we’ve designed the form so that some of the options expand with a single follow-own question designed to solicit the underlying details.
 This adds a way for them to clarify without overwhelming them up front with a long and complex form.
 For example, when someone selects “using something else instead,” we followup with “We understand.
 Sifter isn’t for everyone.
 Do you mind sharing a little about what you chose and why?”
 Again, the copywriting plays a huge role here.
 We’re not just asking for “additional details” or if they could “clarify”.
 We’re giving them a simple and direct question tied to their decision.

-We’ve designed the final step of the cancelation process to be a clean, simple, and very focused page.
+We’ve designed the final step of the cancellation process to be a clean, simple, and very focused page.
 This has helped remove any possible distraction and enabled us to make it feel less intimidating or demanding and more immediately comprehensible.
 As a result, the exit interview doesn’t get lost in a sea of competing information.

 We’re a small team, and any of this feedback goes directly to me as the founder.
 However, given experiences with other companies, most people probably expect that the feedback is just going into a black hole of survey results and that it’s just a formality.
 So, to make sure people know that we care and are listening, we’ve added a short paragraph, photos, and a digitized signature.

-It took five years of reading cancelation emails and trying different things to understand a formula that would work for us.
+It took five years of reading cancellation emails and trying different things to understand a formula that would work for us.
 There’s still plenty of room for improvement, but the value of the feedback from this approach has been off the charts when compared to the previous efforts.
 The one tradeoff is that the process is now slightly longer, but so far, that doesn’t seem to bother anybody.

 We’re now not only receiving more feedback, but it has all been incredibly useful and insightful.
 Receiving this actionable feedback while still making it simple and efficient for people to close their account feels like the perfect balance of helping us improve without getting in their way.